 Similarly, there are lots of smaller side tables that have integrated magazine racks, too.
 One common trick is to essentially convert the table legs into a magazine rack, allowing magazines to be stored in the space between the legs that would normally be left empty.
 This type of table is great for putting alongside a recliner or in a small reading nook.
 Not only does it mean keeping all your magazines close at hand to your favorite cozy reading chair, it also adds a little surface space that’s convenient for setting down a cup of coffee or tea, or even a pair of reading glasses or a book.
 As with more heavily multitasking pieces, this is a great way to get the functionality of a magazine rack without adding an extra piece of furniture to your space.

 Magazine And Mail Sorter

-If your magazine problem skews more towards making sure the right people get their hands on the right magazines and mail, a great, stylish way to get organized is to place something like this Seraphin stand near your front door.
-The multiple separate swoops of cloth make it possible to quickly sort magazines, mail, books, or other small items for multiple family members for easy drop-off and pick-up.
-This is probably the bulkiest option I’ve mentioned here, but if your family gets a lot of stuff in the mail every day, if you have a lot of magazine subscriptions, or if you’re all regular patrons of your local library, it’s a good way to make sure the right things get into the right hands every day, and important mail doesn’t fall between the cracks.
+If your magazine problem skews more towards making sure the right people get their hands on the right magazines and mail, a great, stylish way to get organized is to place (or wall-mount) a multi-tiered magazine stand or rack near your front door.
+The multiple separate sections will make it possible to quickly sort magazines, mail, books, or other small items for multiple family members for easy drop-off and pick-up.
+Standalone ones are probably the bulkiest option I’ve mentioned here, but if your family gets a lot of stuff in the mail every day, if you have a lot of magazine subscriptions, or if you’re all regular patrons of your local library, it’s a good way to make sure the right things get into the right hands every day, and important mail doesn’t fall between the cracks.

 Make It Modern

-Regardless of your sense of style, though, if you tend to have a lot of magazines sitting around, investing in a good magazine rack can make a huge difference in the overall appearance of the space.
-The nicer the rack looks, and the more magazines it can hold, the tidier and and less cluttered your living room will feel.
-What do you think of these decorative magazine racks?
-Let me know in the comments below!
+Regardless of your sense of style, if you tend to have a lot of magazines sitting around, investing in a good magazine rack can make a huge difference in the overall appearance of the space.
+The nicer the rack looks, and the more magazines it can hold, the tidier and less cluttered your living room will feel!